 In 1635 Cardinal sent Richelieu (1585-1642) several thousand vines to the Abbé Breton.
 Therefore, based on the synonym Breton it is believed that it could have been Cabernet Sauvignon.
 A first-time assured mention was made in the mid-1770s by the mayor of Libourne (Gironde) under the name Petit Cabernet.
 Only from the end of the 18th century, the variety occurred in the Bordeaux strengthened in appearance.
 Special merit attributed to Armand d'Armailhacq and Baron Hector de Brane, who were the owners of today's two wineries Château Brane-Cantenac and Château d'Armailhac, The current name Cabernet Sauvignon did not appear until the year 1840.

 The extraordinary ability of this vine lies in the fact that even among the most diverse Climate- and soil conditions the odor and taste remain distinctive of the wine.
-It is no coincidence that at the legendary as Paris Wine Tasting Wines tasting in 1976 were the ten red wines from rank 1 to rank 10 were all dominated by Cabernet Sauvignon wines!
+It is no coincidence that at the legendary as Paris Wine Tasting Wines tasting in 1976, the ten red wines from rank 1 to rank 10 were all without exception dominated by Cabernet Sauvignon wines!

 The quantities are in other European countries or in North Africa Algeria (1,510 ha), Bulgaria (8,436 ha), Germany (295 ha), England (1 ha), Georgia (286 ha), Greece (1,550 ha), Kazakhstan (20 ha), Croatia (646 ha), Moldova (7,590 ha), Austria (594 ha), Portugal (1,671 ha), Romania (3,718 ha), Russia (3,593 ha), Switzerland (63 ha), Slovakia (570 ha), Slovenia (453 ha), Spain (23,237 ha), Czech Republic (230 ha), Tunisia (337 ha), Turkey (391 ha), Ukraine (4,869 ha), Hungary (2,863 ha) and Cyprus (369 ha).